-- Slow bcp logs each row insert that it makes, used for tables that have one or more indexes or triggers. - Fast bcp logs only page allocations, copying data into tables without indexes or triggers at the fastest speed possible.
+- Slow bcp logs each row insert that it makes, used for tables that have one or more indexes. - Fast bcp logs only page allocations, copying data into tables without indexes or at the fastest speed possible.
+You can use fast bcp on tables with nonclustered indexes.